1800 287 223 · [email protected]

-If you’re new to 3D modeling and looking for a structured way to sharpen your skills, a 30-day challenge can be the perfect solution.
-Practicing daily not only improves your proficiency but also builds discipline and creativity.
-Whether you’re a hobbyist, student, or aspiring professional, this 30-day 3D modeling challenge is designed to guide beginners through fun and practical exercises that lay a strong foundation.
+If you’re new to 3D modelling and looking for a structured way to sharpen your skills, a 30-day challenge can be the perfect solution.
+Practising daily not only improves your proficiency but also builds discipline and creativity.
+Whether you’re a hobbyist, student, or aspiring professional, this 30-day 3D modelling challenge is designed to guide beginners through fun and practical exercises that lay a strong foundation.

 The key to mastering any skill is consistency.
-With 3D modeling, the more time you spend experimenting with tools, shapes, and designs, the more confident you become.
+With 3D modelling, the more time you spend experimenting with tools, shapes, and designs, the more confident you become.
 This challenge gives you a clear path to follow so you can avoid feeling overwhelmed or stuck.
-By the end of 30 days, you’ll have a mini portfolio of your progress and a deeper understanding of modeling techniques.
+By the end of 30 days, you’ll have a mini portfolio of your progress and a deeper understanding of modelling techniques.

 Tools You’ll Need

-Before you start, pick a 3D modeling software that suits your level and goals.
+Before you start, pick a 3D modelling software that suits your level and goals.
 Popular beginner-friendly programs include:

-- SketchUp (Ideal for architectural and interior modeling)
+• SketchUp (Ideal for architectural and interior modelling)

 Choose one and stick with it for the full challenge to build muscle memory.